damisparks/damisparks.com/content/about.md

 He aims to craft solid and scalable digital products while helping others find their passion for coding.
 He is all about combining innovative development and critical thinking to make ideas a reality.

 His passion lies in curiosity by envisioning ideas and turning them into reality.
-You can find my [complete projects list here](/projects).
+You can find his [complete projects list here](/projects).

 He is deeply involved in the vibrant open-source community by contributing to [Nuxt-validate](https://github.com/lewyuburi/nuxt-validate), [@nuxtjs/eslint-module](https://github.com/nuxt-modules/eslint), [@nuxtjs/google-fonts](https://github.com/nuxt-modules/google-fonts) and more.